yuxinpsu/FGD-VO/README.md

 Please refer to the [PWCLONet](https://github.com/IRMVLab/PWCLONet/tree/main) repository for more details about the evaluation metrics and how to run the evaluation toolbox.

 ## 6. Results and pre-trained models
-Here you find the results and the pre-trained models: <br>
+Here you find the results and the pre-trained models. <br>
-(1) For the model trianed on sequeces 0, 1, 2, 8, and 9:
+(1) For the [model](https://drive.google.com/file/d/10561y0xB1xpNKRnGejyoPw0VtgTyJrh7/view?usp=sharing) trianed on sequeces 0, 1, 2, 8, and 9:
 <img src="doc/Tab1.png" width=1000>